-The Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital offers an Acute Pain Management and Regional Anesthesia Fellowship to two fellows each year.
+The Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital offers a Regional Anesthesiology and Acute Pain Medicine Fellowship to two fellows each year.
 Acute pain and regional anesthesia is a rapidly growing subspecialty within health care.

 During a 12-month period, the fellows will rotate through a broad range of clinical areas including outpatient, inpatient, and pediatric regional and acute pain management.
 Fellows will also have the option to extend the fellowship for an additional research year.

 Please note: We have been approved for ACGME accreditation as of March 30, 2017.